MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/entity-hierarchy-limits.md

 You can have up to 1,000 custom audiences per customer.
 You can have up to 1,000 remarketing lists per account, or 5,000 per customer.
 The in-market audiences maximum is only limited by the number of in-market audiences provided by Microsoft Advertising.

-There is a limit of 20,000,000 associations per account combined for custom audience, in-market audience, product audience, and remarketing list associations (whether the associations are used for inclusion or exclusion).
+There is a limit of 20,000,000 associations per account combined for all audience types e.g., combined list, custom audience, customer list (coming soon), in-market audience, product audience, and remarketing list associations (whether the associations are used for inclusion or exclusion).
 Within the 20,000,000 limit across all audience types, there is a limit of 1,000 in-market audience exclusions per account.

 ## <a name="budget"></a>Budgets
 Represents a budget that can be shared by any campaigns in an account.
 You can set a single daily budget that can be used by any campaign within the same account.
 This will enable you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Microsoft Advertising account.